 Subject to sections 41 and 60, for the purposes of this Act, where a document or notice is properly addressed, prepaid and posted to a person as a letter, the document or notice shall, unless the contrary is proved, be deemed to have been given to the person at the time at which the letter would have been delivered in the ordinary course of post.

 [166.
-Repealed by No. 12 of 2008 s.
+Deleted by No. 12 of 2008 s.
 52.]

 167. Regulations